 - 1. I am a graduate of the University of British Columbia (1968) and hold a B.Sc. degree in Geophysics. - 2.
-I have been practicing my profession for the past 28 years, and have been active in the mining industry for the past 31 years. - 3.
-This report is compiled from data obtained from IP, resistivity, and magnetic, surveys carried out over a portion of the Cinderella-Chase Grid within the Jesse Creek Property from October 8 to 19, 1996.
-The surveys were carried out under my supervision and under the field supervision of Roger Mackenzie. - 4.
+I have been practicing my profession for the past 29 years, and have been active in the mining industry for the past 32 years. - 3.
+This report is compiled from data obtained from IP, resistivity, and magnetic, surveys carried out over a portion of the Cinderella-Chase Grid within the Jesse Creek Property from October 8 to 19, 1996 and from May 1 to 7, 1997.
+The surveys were carried out under my supervision and under the field supervision of Roger Mackenzie for the IP and resistivity surveys and Andrew Molnar for the magnetic surveys. - 4.
 I do not hold any interest in Conlon Copper Corporation, nor in the properties discussed in this report, nor do I expect to receive any interest as a result of writing this report.